nuraprasat/microservicePerson-CRUD/README.md

 ## Running

 ### UI Screen -
-To start the UI, Hit the below URL in the browser with internet connection
+To start the UI, Hit the below URL in the browser with internet connection(Chrome)
 ```
 http://localhost:8080/view.html
 ```